Native American History - Southeast Woodland Indians for Kids Illustration

-They had many things in common.
+Native Americans of the Southeast are considered members of the Woodland Indians.
+About 4,000 years ago, there were many different Southeast Woodland Indian tribes and nations.
+Most tribes were composed of farmers, hunters, and gatherers.
+They spoke different languages and dialects, but they had many things in common (and some customs that were very different!)
+They lived in homes.
+They each had a structured government.
+They believed in honor and in many gods.
 They were artistic, clever people.
 They produced colorful art using natural dyes.
 They made basket from natural fibers to haul food and store goods.
 They used shells to make really sharp knives.
 They created incredible beadwork.
 These early people were great story tellers.
 They were knowledgeable about herbs and natural medicines.
-Knowledge was handed down orally from one generation to the next.
+Knowledge was not written down.
+It was handed down orally from one generation to the next.

-Muscogee (Creek)
+Muscogee (Creek) Indians

-Chickasaw
+Chickasaw Indians

-Choctaw
+Choctaw Indians

 Additional Resources